insight-platform/Savant/README.md

 ### Dynamic Sources Management

-Dynamic Sources Management
+In DeepStream, the sources and sinks are part of the Gstreamer pipeline because it's by design.
+However, such a design makes it difficult to create reliable applications in the real world.

+There are reasons for that.
+The first one is low reliability.
+The source and sink are external entities that, being coupled into the pipeline, can make it crash when they are failed or are no longer available.
+E.g., when the RTSP camera is not available, the corresponding RTSP Gstreamer source signals the pipeline to terminate.

+The problem becomes dramatic when multiple sources ingest data into a single pipeline - a natural case in the real world.
+You don't want to load multiple instances of the same AI models into the GPU because of RAM limitations and overall resource overutilization.
+So, following the natural Gstreamer approach, you have a muxer scheme with a high chance of failing if any source fails.

+That's why you want to have sources decoupled from the pipeline - to increase the stability of the pipeline and avoid unnecessarily reloads in case of source failure.

+Another reason is dynamic source management which is a very difficult task when managed through the Gstreamer directly.
+You have to implement the logic which attaches and detaches the sources and sinks when needed.

+The third reason is connected with media formats.
+You have to reconfigure Gstremer pads setting proper capabilities when the data source changes the format of media, e.g., switching from h.264 to HEVC codec.
+The simplest way to do that is to crash and recover, which causes significant unavailability time while AI models are compiled to TensorRT and loaded in GPU RAM.
+So, you want to avoid that as well.

-Savant allows the developer to handle virtual streams of anything without restarting the pipeline.
+The framework introduces the means which address all the mentioned problems magically without the need to handle them someway.
+It allows the developer to handle streams of anything without restarting the pipeline.
 The video files, sets of video files, image collections, network video streams, and raw video frames (USB, GigE) - all is processed universally without the need to reload the pipeline to attach or detach the stream.

 The framework virtualizes the stream concept by decoupling it from the real-life data source and takes care of a garbage collection for no longer available streams.